cstuder/api-datasette/README.md

 See officially supported runtimes here: <https://devcenter.heroku.com/articles/python-support#supported-runtimes>

-To switch to a new Python version on Dokku, update the string in `runtime.txt` and push to Dokku.
+To switch to a new Python version on Dokku, update the string in `.python-version` and push to Dokku.

 ## Deployment